epfl-ada/ada-2021-project-arcadie/README.md

 As mentioned earlier, we only used the dataset from 2020 to outline the entire project.
 The rest of the Qoutebank is going to be processed and used to visualize the relationships in interactive ways.
-Furthermore, we will utilize another NLP packages for quantification of the sentiments in order to extract more reliable information and another funtions to make the difference between the positive and the negative relationships more distinguishable
+Furthermore, we will utilize another NLP packages for quantification of the sentiments in order to extract more reliable information and another funtions to make the difference between the positive and the negative relationships more distinguishable.